Denperidge/directus-to-data/README.md

           message: 'CMS update (${{ github.event.repository.updated_at}})'

   # Example with a local GitHub Pages deploy workflow
-  # Make sure it has the following configuration so it can be called from a different workflow
+  # Make sure to check the configuration below to ensure it can be called from a different workflow
-  #   on:
-  #     workflow_call:
   deploy:
     uses: ./.github/workflows/deploy.yml
     needs: update-data